small-tech/domain/README.md

   - __Site.js:__ Running at `https://localhost` and serving the backend.

 Note: the dev task will only run on Linux-esque systems.
 If you’re on Windows, please run `site` in one terminal tab and `npm run kit` in another manually to start both servers.
 Pull requests are welcome for a `dev-windows` task that runs a PowerShell script to do the same thing.

+## Configure

+Once you have signed up for accounts with the [supported service providers](#supported-service-providers) and are running Basil, you can configure your account at http://localhost:3000/settings.

 ### SvelteKit only